facebook/Rapid/CONTRIBUTING.md

 to do this once to work on any of Facebook's open source projects.

 Complete your CLA here: <https://code.facebook.com/cla>

+## Submit a Pull Request

+- Links to howtos, examples and videos
+- Include rebasing disclamer and Rita's method

 ## Issues
 We use GitHub issues to track bugs and feature requests.
 In case of bug reports, please ensure your description is clear and has sufficient instructions for reproducing the bugs.